study-ORCATech-cloud/learn-and-earn-fork/docs/technical-operational/analytics-setup.md

 # Analytics Setup Guide

-This guide covers implementing tracking and analytics for the ORCATech Learning Platform to monitor user engagement, course performance, and platform usage.
+This guide covers implementing tracking and analytics for the LabDojo Learning Platform to monitor user engagement, course performance, and platform usage.

 ## Table of Contents